about

 Initially, SenseAbility was a festival exploring the relationship between disability and the arts in the twenty-first century.
 Latterly, it has become a strand of the Pound Arts programme and a continuing community dialogue.

-Our events have included presentations about the arts and access, discussions e.g. with Fay Weldon and neuropsychologist Alison Lee, talks e.g. Peter White MBE, and film screenings and discussions e.g. with Ken Loach, as well as writing workshops, exhibitions, performance and much more.
-All free and all open to the Corsham and the wider community.
+Events include presentations about the arts and access, discussions e.g. with Fay Weldon and neuropsychologist Alison Lee, talks e.g. by Peter White MBE, and film screenings and discussions e.g. with Ken Loach, plus writing workshops, exhibitions, performances, and more.
+All free and open to the Corsham and wider community.

 film-making